leonkato/ragtime/index.md

     G --> H[Display Answer <br> with Sources];
 ```

 When a user poses a query, it's first converted into a numerical representation (an embedding) using the all-mpnet-base-v2 sentence transformer model.
 This embedding captures the semantic meaning of the query.
-Simultaneously, the system prepares for a keyword search based on the query terms.
+Simultaneously, the raw query text itself is used by the keyword search component (BM25) within the hybrid search.

 The heart of the retrieval process is a hybrid search strategy managed by LangChain's EnsembleRetriever.
 This component queries two different underlying retrievers:

-A FAISS vector store, which holds embeddings of the documentation chunks and finds chunks semantically similar to the query embedding.
+A FAISS vector store, which uses the query embedding to find chunks semantically similar to the query.

-A BM25 retriever, a sophisticated keyword search algorithm, which ranks chunks based on term frequency and inverse document frequency using the raw text of the documentation.
+A BM25 retriever, which uses the raw query text to rank chunks based on keyword relevance (term frequency and inverse document frequency) using the raw text of the documentation.

 The results from both retrievers (the top 5 chunks from each, in this implementation) are combined, weighted equally, and deduplicated to produce a final set of contextually relevant document chunks.